-Please provide a water bottle daily for your child(ren).
+Please provide a refillable water bottle daily for your child(ren), with their name on it.

 Backpacks

 We ask that you provide a backpack for your child.
 Backpacks that are oversized, have wheels, lights and/or sounds are not permitted.